The Employment Law Review: Italy

 Under Article 2,125 of the ICC, the non-compete covenant:

 - must be for a term not exceeding three years for employees and not exceeding five years for executives;

 - must indicate the territory in which the covenant applies – this cannot cover an area so wide as to deprive the employee of the opportunity to carry out any further working activity; and

 The employer is free to choose whether to pay consideration during or at the end of the employment relationship.
 If paid during employment, the consideration usually amounts to between 15 per cent and 25 per cent of the monthly salary; it is paid in addition to the monthly salary and is subject to social security contributions.
 If paid after employment, the consideration usually amounts to between 30 per cent and 40 per cent of the last annual salary, multiplied by the number of years of non-competition, and is not subject to social security deductions.
 Opting in after the termination of the employment relationship contained in the covenant is usually deemed null by the courts.

 i Working time

 Italian law provides for a standard 40-hour working week.
 Sector-wide collective agreements may modify the standard working time and also provide for a working time limit to be calculated as an average for a period not exceeding one year.
 This allows employers to exceed the standard working time at certain times of year and to reduce it through an offset at other times, without the excess being considered overtime.
-In any case, the average working time cannot exceed 48 hours (including overtime) for each seven-day period and a daily rest period of at least 11 consecutive hours must be guaranteed to the employee.
+In any case, the average working time cannot exceed 48 hours (including overtime) for each seven-day period, and employees must be guaranteed a daily rest period of at least 11 consecutive hours.

 Any work performed in excess of 40 hours per week constitutes overtime.
 In the case of multiple shifts, any work that exceeds the planned daily working time is overtime.